Platforms and Disciplines→

-We will not allow budget for attendance to conferences or foreign travel.
-However, travel directly relevant to the award, such as to a research training project, is acceptable.
-Everything should be outlined in the budget and in the Financial Plan when the full proposal is submitted.
+Due to the rules required by our funding source, we will not allow budget for attendance to conferences, foreign travel, or presentation abroad.
+However, local travel directly relevant to the award, such as to a research training project, focus group discussion, local presentations, samplings or surveys, are acceptable.
+Overhead costs should be included and justified in the budget and in the Financial Plan when the full proposal is submitted.

-My research project will run for more than 24 months?
+My research project will run for more than 24 months.
+Will this be acceptable?

 The research proposed must run for a maximum period of two (2) years.
 The validity of the funding will likewise be for this duration.
 No-cost project extensions may be requested by the HEI in writing and shall be subject to the approval of the Commission, based on the preliminary evaluation of the progress of the project.
-Requests for extension must be submitted at least one (1) month prior to the end of the project duration.
+Requests for extension must be submitted at least two (2) months prior to the end of the project duration.
 Provided, the HEI shall not receive additional privileges and incentives, during the period of the approved project extensions.
-In meritorious cases; however, additional funding may be requested for the continuation of the project beyond its original scope.
-This is treated as a new phase for the project, and thus will require a separate research proposal.
-The awarding of the grant will still be subject to the availability of funds for the said period.

 What reports am I required to submit?